DrSnowbird/blazegraph-docker/README.md

 ```
 # Distributed Data Persistence
 * Currently, we are working on the distributed data/file persistence solution using such as Gluster, Lustre, BeeGFS, etc. However, before we provide the cluster-enabled distributed persistence implementation, please use the above host-based volume mapping solution.
-* When deploying to OpenShift, Mesos, DC/OS, etc., you can use "envrionment parameter to further to create your own host-based file mapping.
+* When deploying to OpenShift, Mesos, DC/OS, etc., you can use "envrionment parameter to create your own host-based file mapping instead of default.

 # Build
 You can build your own image locally.